hyphacoop/two.compost.digital/content/pieces/back/index.md

 Huge thank you to Sharon of Nomadic Labs for building our website so thoughtfully and beautifully.

-The gifs scattered throughout this issue were madey by liaizon wakest.
+The gifs scattered throughout this issue were made by Liaizon Wakest.
 Thank you for bringing a little part of Kickapoo to our magazine!

 Thanks for working away behind the scenes, Elon and Yurko!
 We truly appreciate all your support.